Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Extreme Value Theory For Noisy Estimates

 \begin{proposition} Let assumptions \ref{assumption:independence} and \ref{assumption:tightness} hold.
 Let $\delta\in (0, 1)$.
 Let one of the following conditions hold \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}, leftmargin=*] \item $\sup_T\E\abs{\varepsilon_{i, T}}^{\beta}<\infty$ and for some $\nu>0, \gamma'$ it holds that ${ N^{\delta/2(1+1/\beta) + (1-\delta)(-\gamma'+1/\beta) + \nu/\beta }}/{T^{p}} \to 0 $ \item For all $T$ let $\varepsilon_{i, T}\sim N(\mu_T, \sigma_T^2)$, and for some $\gamma'$ it holds that ${N^{\delta/2 + (1-\delta)(-\gamma')} \sqrt{\log (N)}}/{T^p}\to 0$. \end{enumerate} In addition, let $F$ satisfy assumption \ref{assumption:vonMises} with EV index $\gamma>\gamma'$.
 Then conditions \eqref{equation:intermediateConditionRandomSup} and \eqref{equation:intermediateConditionRandomInf} hold for $F$ and $G_T$ for $k=N^{\delta}$.

 \end{proposition}

 \begin{remark}[Comparison of sufficient conditions for the EVT and the IVT] Depending on $\gamma$, the rate conditions for the EVT may be more or less restrictive than the conditions for the IVT.
 For example, suppose that $\varepsilon_{i\, T}$ is normally distributed.
-In this case for the EVT to hold it is sufficient that ${N^{-\gamma} \sqrt{\log (N)}}/{T^p}\to 0$; for the IVT to hold it is sufficient that ${N^{\delta/2 + (1-\delta)(-\gamma)} \sqrt{\log (N)}}/{T^p}\to 0$.
 If $\gamma\leq -1/2$, then the EVT condition implies the IVT condition; the opposite holds if $\gamma>-1/2$, regardless of the value of $\delta$.
-In particular, if $\gamma>0$, for the EVT there are no restrictions on relative sizes of $N$ and $T$, but there are restrictions for the IVT. \footnote{ A somewhat related condition is obtained by \cite{Girard2021} in the context of estimating expectiles in a regression model with heavy-tailed noise in a cross-sectional setting.
-The key condition of their paper is that the estimation noise is uniformly small (see their condition (2)).
-This condition is naturally sufficient for theorem \ref{theorem:intermediateNormality} (modulo the different normalizing factors involved).
-In contrast, the conditions of theorem \ref{theorem:intermediateNormality} only target the differences between intermediate order statistics, and do not restrict the difference between central or top order statistics. }
+In particular, if $\gamma>0$, for the EVT there are no restrictions on relative sizes of $N$ and $T$, but there are restrictions for the IVT.

 \end{remark}